k-huynh/khcraft/README.md

 - give general skill points on (vanilla) level up
 - implement exp curves for skills to determine levels
 - award skill points every 5 skill levels
+- storing enchantment information in config/database
+- implement method to select enchantments (owned)
+- implement method to upgrade enchantments (from available enchantments)

 ## Future tasks if I can be bothered
 - GUI for 'server store'
 - GUI for player stores
 - GUI for selecting skills
 - GUI for choosing new enchantments
+- add a way to 'unspec' skill points/reset skill trees

 <br>